rvbug/NLP/transformers/README.md

 ## Attention

-Instead of encoding the input sequence into a single fixed context vector, can we build a context vector for each output time step?
+Instead of encoding the input sequence into a single fixed context vector, is it possible to build a context vector for each output time step?
-Yes, this is known as Attention (A retrival process which uses weighted average of values).
+This is the basis of **"Attention"**

-Attention can be calculated by performing the dot-product (MatMul) of the dynamically attended weights with the input sequence (V).
+If you look at the [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) paper, the `Dot Product` attention uses the formula as below.

-Where attended Weights = `np.dot(Q, K)`
+Softmax function helps to attain non linearity and helps scaling weights between 0 & 1.

 <img width="194" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/864cadcc-bdb4-4aef-a9d7-13e52489acf0">
 <img width="404" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/c0fe6f5b-e6e4-482f-ad28-66d307b46cd1">
 <br>

-`Softmax` helps in non linearity and also to scale weights between 0 & 1.
+<br><br><br><br><br>
 `Note`: For efficency in calculation Stack all all Queries together & Keys together (np.vstack?)
 You can make the query, key and value vectors smaller using projection vectors via linear transformations.
 These Projections are learnable parameters ($W_q, W_k, W_v$)

 ## Self Attention
 The idea is to add a contextual information to the words in a sentence. i.e. how important is that word to the others

 ## Masking